Royal Mews: At Buckingham Palace

 The present Royal Mews is in the grounds of Buckingham Palace, to the south of Buckingham Palace Gardens, near Grosvenor Place.

-In the 1760s George III moved some of his day-to-day horses and carriages to the grounds of Buckingham House, which he had acquired in 1762 for his wife's use, but the main royal stables housing the ceremonial coaches and their horses remained at the King's Mews.
-However, when his son George IV had Buckingham Palace converted into the main royal residence in the 1820s the whole stables establishment was moved there.
-The current Royal Mews was built to designs by John Nash and was completed in 1825 (although the Riding School, thought to be by William Chambers, dates from the 1760s).
-The mews buildings have been modified extensively since.
+In the 1760s George III moved some of his day-to-day horses and carriages to the grounds of Buckingham House, which he had acquired in 1762 for his wife's use.
+The Riding School, thought to be by William Chambers, dates from this period (it was completed in 1764; the pediment, with sculptural motifs by William Theed, was added in 1859).
+The main royal stables housing the ceremonial coaches and their horses remained at the King's Mews, Charing Cross; however, when his son George IV had Buckingham Palace converted into the main royal residence in the 1820s the whole stables establishment was moved there.

+The current Royal Mews was built to designs by John Nash and was completed in 1825 (though the mews buildings have been modified extensively since).
+The main quadrangle was laid out with coach houses on the east side, and stable blocks (alternating with harness and forage rooms) on the west.
+Beyond it, the 'back mews' included accommodation for a veterinary surgeon.